schlick7/LuteForMobile/docs/stuff.md

 - Make the audio stopable.
 Don't need pause.
 Just play and stop.

 # AI
-- Add 'virtual' sentence dictionary to SentenceDictionary popup.
+- Add a 'virtual' sentence dictionary to SentenceDictionary popup.

 # Sentence Reader
 - If the book page hasn't changed then open to the last setence read intead of starting at 1